 Smoking and the City

-Since 2 July 2007, smoking has been prohibited in all enclosed areas of licensed premises that are open to the public in NSW.
+Since July 2007, smoking has been prohibited in all enclosed areas of licensed premises open to the public in NSW with the exception of private gaming rooms at The Star casino.

-Penalties apply if a person smokes or a venue allows someone to smoke in a smoke-free area.
+NSW Health may impose penalties if a person smokes, or a venue allows someone to smoke, in a smoke-free area.

 Stamping out butts

-A City ranger or NSW police officer can fine people $60 for throwing away an unlit or extinguished cigarette, and $200 for one still lit.
+A City Ranger or NSW Police Officer may fine an individual $60 for discarding an unlit or extinguished cigarette, and $200 if it is still alight.

 Personal ashtrays are available free from our Neighbourhood Service Centres.